rmweir/clean-remnants/README.md

 `python clean.py clustername accesskey secretkey rancherurl -dn`

-use option -c clusternameto only do for a certain cluster:
+use option -c clustername to only do for a certain cluster:
 `python clean.py clustername accesskey secretkey rancherurl -c c-asdf2`